stanislav-chekmenev/looping_instagram_project/README.md

 ### Approach

-- I wrotea simple function that scrapes images from Instagram, using the links you provided me with.
+- I wrote a simple function that scrapes images from Instagram, using the links you provided me with.
 The function names is "load_images_on_disk" and it's inside the looping_instagram_task.Rmd file.

 I found 1886 images using that function and downloaded them from Instagram.
 The link to the images is in "data/downloaded_images" directory.
 You can download them, but I use only 100 images from there to test the model.
 The links to the test images and the README document with the instructions are in the "data/test" directory.